Measured and calculated reference data

 The database sizes vary considerably, depending on release year and on database contents (with or without structural data, with or without experimental data, with more or less chemical and physical properties).

 PANalytical supports the yearly database releases without requiring software updates.
-Databases you can not directly read or convert yourself are issued once a year by Malvern Panalytical (PAN-ICSD and COD).
+Databases you can not directly read or convert yourself are issued once a year by Malvern Panalytical (COD).